 Through this project, Yosemite staff are working with University of Washington researchers to analyze parkwide lidar data that was collected with support from a prior Conservancy-funded grant, with a focus on forests.
 This Yosemite-based research is part of the Southern Sierra All-lands Restoration and Resilience Program (SSARR), a broad effort to study and restore landscape and watershed health in the Sierra Nevada.

 Analyzing the lidar data will yield insights and tools that will help teams throughout and beyond the park, whether they’re evaluating how well a particular forested area could withstand fire or drought; identifying potential habitat for threatened wildlife, such as great gray owls; or finding hazardous trees that could pose a threat to visitors or structures.

-Partnering with Yosemite National Park, University of Washington, and Southern Sierra All-lands Restoration and Resilience Program.
+Project partners: Yosemite National Park, University of Washington, and Southern Sierra All-lands Restoration and Resilience Program.